 "I got stomach pain / Don't matter sun or rain / Thought that it went away / Uh-oh, here it come again." –Cam'ron

-Irritable bowel syndrome is the medical equivalent of an unlikable extended family member.
-It isn't life-threatening, but it's annoying as hell and you're stuck with it.
+Irritable Bowel Syndrome is the medical equivalent of an unlikeable extended family member.
+It isn't life-threatening, but it's annoying as hell, and you're stuck with it.
 Once you have it, you can't really get rid of it—you normally experience symptoms for the duration of your life.
-It comes and goes as it pleases but overstays its welcome regularly.
-Manifestations vary extensively—some people may defecate way too much with diarrhea, deal with constipation, or experience anything in between.
+It comes and goes as it pleases, but overstays its welcome regularly.
+Manifestations vary extensively—some people may defecate way too much with diarrhea, deal with constipation, or anything in between.

 It's hard to be intimate when your body is in pain and making noises that sound like a foghorn mixed with a dying beast.

 My body is my own personal Judas that constantly betrays me.
 In the seven years since my diagnosis, I've become more introverted and developed habits that revolve around my temperamental system, as it is hard to predict a flare-up.
 Predicting the unpredictable is frustratingly impossible, but I try anyway.
 I'm that cramped and sweaty person in the meeting at work, constantly squirming in my chair that was strategically chosen for its close proximity to the door.
 On days when my bodily sounds echo across the Grand Canyon of our open floor plan, bouncing off of computer monitors and concerned coworkers' faces, I banish myself to the far ends of the office.
 There I wait in self-imposed solitary confinement for my body to shut the fuck up.